markieboy/Hacker-Test/Level 3/README.md

 	}
 	</SCRIPT>

-> In the `window.location.href=String.fromCharCode(97,98,114,97,101)+".htm";` statement, part of the next level URL is encoded in ASCII.
+> In the Javascri statement `window.location.href=String.fromCharCode(97,98,114,97,101)+".htm";`, part of the next level URL is encoded in ASCII.

 > ASCII(97) is `a`, ASCII(98) is `b`, ASCII(114) is `r`, ASCII(97) is `a` and ASCII(101) is `e`.